PatienceComfort/Hello-World/README.md

 - git status (to check if the changes have been tracked)
 - git commit -m "Message title" -m "Message text"
 - git push

+I still dont understand what "git push origin master" is meant for.
+When I enter this command, It tells me that "Everything is up-to-date" but it doesn't push any of the chages onto my online repo